Preetham-MNR/BandgapReference/README.md

   ![trans](https://user-images.githubusercontent.com/26677041/84565998-30dbec00-ad8b-11ea-8e08-1e461fde2a8a.png)

-* 8.To do simulation at various temperatures,a SPICE directive is to be used which is present at the last of tool bar.
+* 8.To do simulation at various temperatures,a SPICE directive is to be used which is present at the last of tool bar with symbol `.op`.

   ![SPICE directive](https://user-images.githubusercontent.com/26677041/84565996-30435580-ad8b-11ea-8048-7045b1463295.png)